JacobAWilkins/Personal-Website/content/post/creating-text-search.md

 ### Contributions
 For text search, I used Toastdriven's microsearch (refer to References) and added some optimizations.
 Firstly, I added stemming capabilities using the nltk.stem library.
 In addition, I added my own Okapi BM25 alogrithm based on the formulas from Wikipedia (refer to References).
 For the Flask web app API, I used CoreyMschafer's Flask_Blog repository (refer to References) as a starting point.
+I developed an algorithm to highlight the query tokens in the text description results.
+I used a post from the Salty Crane blog as a reference (refer to References).

 ### Algorithms Explained
 ##### Documents